Success Stories

 Rescued April 2024

 This gorgeous boy truly is the definition of a miracle.
 Miracle was found alone in the street, as a tiny vulnerable kitten he would not have made it.
 This was in regional NSW, there were no vets open, no emergency vets, it was us supporting the foster carer 6 hours away.
 He had a huge abscess that burst and we truly nearly lost him due to this injury, he was lifeless, needing to be monitored 24/7 and critically cared for, without a vet.
 As soon as the vet opened he was at the front door ready - being so tiny and what he was up against he sure is a Miracle!
 The definition of a fighter.
-This cutie is still waiting for a home but is being loved rotten by his beautiful foster carer Belle.
+This cutie is now has a beautiful home with the wonderful Emma.

 MANGO